Black and white golden retriever puppy

 Susceptibility to dental and periodontal disease in dogs?

-It's important to be aware that every dog can suffer from dental disease, especially if their teeth aren't cleaned regularly.
+It's important to be aware that every dog can suffer from dental disease, especially if their teeth aren't brushed regularly.
 However, some dogs are more prone to dental disease.
-Small dogs, certain breeds, older dogs and those that have overcrowded teeth are at greater risk of dental disease, periodontal disease and gingivitis.
+Small dogs, certain breeds, older dogs and those that have overcrowded teeth can be at greater risk of periodontal disease and gingivitis.

 Did you know almost 90% of pet owners believe that root exposure is painful for people, however, only 65% recognized that the same condition causes pain in cats and dogs?²